thomaslaner/aiDrivenEfficiency/README.md

 # AI-Driven Efficiency: Large Languages Models in Business Process Optimization

 Repository for my Master’s Thesis, completed at the Technical University of Vienna.
-This research explores the capabilities of current SOTA LLMs to streamline enterprise processes, using a best-practice evaluation within an Action Research framework.
+This research investigates the capabilities of state-of-the-art (SOTA) large language models (LLMs) in optimizing and streamlining enterprise processes.
+A structured best-practice evaluation framework, incorporating compliance testing with error injection, is applied within an Action Research methodology to rigorously assess LLM performance and limitations.

 ## Abstract